 Vomiting that occurs on ingesting unhealthy food or an excessive intake of alcohol is fairly common and cannot be termed as emetophobia.
 However, if an individual experiences many hours of uncontrolled vomiting merely because he/she remembered vomiting in public or saw the vomit substance, then such a fear is called emetophobia.

-Emetophobia is a phobia that CAN be overcome and no one need battle against the fear of vomiting anymore.
-There are treatment programs that really do work and there’s one we particularly recommend:
+Emetophobia is a phobia that CAN be overcome and no one need battle against the fear of vomiting anymore as there are treatment programs that really do work.

 No one particularly like the feeling of being sick or vomitting.
 To most though it’s just one of those things that happens from time to time.
 They therefore accept it as a fact of life and deal with it when it happens.
 To someone with Emetophobia it’s very different!
 In this case to fear is intense and extreme.
 To the point that they will go out of their way to avoid being sick or seeing anyone else vomit.
 This could mean avoiding long car journeys in case of car sickness.
 Or it could be avoiding planes and boats in case of other travel sickness.
 It other cases it could be not drinking alcohol or eating out in case it makes them sick.
 Even avoidance of public toilets in case someone has been sick is not unheard of!